VivaRado/VRD-Typography-Library/Lib/kerning_adjust/README.md

  - Each Master can have its own set of kerning adjustments.
  - Your kerning gets stored in LocalStorage.
  - Class Kerning, so you can kern all letters of a class.
+ - Snap Kerning, take sceens of your kerning so you can verify and share it.

 On save, the data are transfered to ```efo/kerning/adjustments.json``` And on ```kerning_compress_flat.py``` on that EFO, you get new PLIST and FEA files.